ihmeuw/cascade-at/docs/api/model/model.rst

 Model Class
 -----------

-The :py:class:`Model <cascade_at.model.Model>` holds all of the SmoothGrids that define priors on rates, random effects, and covariates.
+The :py:class:`Model <cascade_at.model.model.Model>` holds all of the SmoothGrids that define priors on rates, random effects, and covariates.
 It also has a few other properties necessary to define a complete model.